#1569, 2nd Floor, 7th Main 4th Cross, RPC Layout, Vijayanagar Bangalore -560040

-A Gift Deed is a legal document that describes the voluntary transfer of gift from the donor (owner of the property) to done (receiver of gift) without any exchange of money.
+A Gift deed is a legal document that describes the voluntary transfer of gift from the donor (owner of the property) to done (receiver of gift) without any exchange of money.
 The donor must be solvent and should not use this tool for tax evasion and illegal gains

 A Gift Deed is a legal document that describes the voluntary transfer of gift from the donor (owner of the property) to done (receiver of gift) without any exchange of money.
 The donor must be solvent and should not use this tool for tax evasion and illegal gains.